The Bacterium: Escherichia coli

 Genetic Features

 E. coli has a circular chromosome consisting of approximately 4.6 million base pairs.
 It possesses a remarkable genetic repertoire and serves as a host for genetic engineering and recombinant DNA technology.
+It was studied in the 60s because it is an easy microorganism to ferment and whose genetic structure can be explored relatively well.
+Jacob and Monod examined the lac operon which is a characteristic type of gene structure in prokaryotes.
 Many well-characterized plasmids, such as pUC and pBR322, have been derived from E. coli and are widely used in molecular biology research.

 Ecological Role